thekernelkiller/infina/prd.md

 *   **Responsiveness:**
     *   Persona "kick-in" should be noticeable within 1-2 user interactions.
     *   Typical chatbot response latency should be interactive (e.g., < 2-3 seconds for core responses, agentic tasks may take longer and should indicate progress).
 *   **Personalization Depth:** The system should demonstrate increasingly nuanced understanding and adaptation to a user over multiple sessions.
+This includes recognizing shifts in user state, guiding users to articulate deeper needs beyond surface-level queries, and remembering conversational pathways that led to greater clarity or positive interaction, thereby fostering a sense of being truly understood and supported.
-*   **Consistency:** The adopted persona for a user should remain reasonably consistent within a session and evolve predictably across sessions.
+*   **Consistency:** The adopted persona for a user should remain reasonably consistent within a session and evolve predictably across sessions, adapting smoothly to conversational context.
 *   **Accuracy (Agentic Tasks):** Information provided through web search or calculations must be accurate.
 Reports should be factual and well-summarized.
 *   **Resource Efficiency:** Optimized for small LMs.
 Memory and CPU usage should be mindful of potential on-device deployment.
 *   **Scalability (User Base):** While the initial focus is a personal bot, the architecture should allow for managing multiple distinct user profiles if scaled.